Turtle Moon Studios:

 Fine Art America print-on-demand artwork on prints and functional art, that you might just need to order there, of my art images!!!!

-I have a Fine Art America shop, so you can buy prints, cards, mugs, pillows, bags, and phone cases - among other things, based on the drawings I've been making in my hardbound sketchbook and on a couple of my art quilts.
+I have a Fine Art America shop, so you can buy phone cases, prints, cards, mugs, pillows, bags, yoga mats - among many other things, based on the drawings I've been making in my hardbound sketchbook and on a couple of my art quilts.
 The slideshow here will take you to the piece you click on, in my shop on FAA.
 Or you can go to my FAA shop's front page.
 Go see what I've got there.
-I hope to start adding more works this week!
-(Today is August 3, 2019.
+I hope to start adding more works soon!

-If you want to share the link to my shop on Fine Art America, copy this: https://fineartamerica.com/profiles/susan-shie.html .
+If you want to share the link to my shop on Fine Art America, go to: https://fineartamerica.com/profiles/susan-shie.html .

 It's time to sign up for my next online freehand drawing class!
 Please read the in-depth detailed info on the page here on my site (which also includes the supply list about 2/3 way down the very-long page), and contact me, if you want to sign up for the next class: Lucky Drawing 164, Oct 23 to Nov 21, 2022, with its Oct 23rd evening soft opening.
 The next class after this one will be Lucky Drawing 165, Jan 8 - Feb 6, 2023.

-I've made a promotional Facebook event page about Lucky Drawing 139, here you can read about the class and sign up by clicking "going" on that page.
-If you're interested, but not sure whether you can attend, then click "intereseted."
-Once you're made your commitment for this coming class, contact me by calling or texting me at 330-317-2167, to verify your signup with me and tell me how you plan to pay for the class.
-That way, we'll both know you're in the class, for sure.
-That's also your big chance to ask me questions about the class.
-But ask any time!
+I've made a promotional Facebook event page about Lucky Drawing 164, where you can read about the class and sign up by clicking "going" on that page.
+If you're interested, but not sure whether you can attend, then click "interested."

 Most of the artists I know quit freehand drawing sometime during their childhood, when they decided that it was too scary!
 So it's good to get back to it now, when I can help you get over your fear of doing freehand work.
 And if you draw really well now, but haven't been inspired or structured enough to draw on your own, this class is for you, too.
-So let me know, if you want to join us for LD 137's four-week session.
-Read the information about my classes, and then contact me about registering for LD 139.
-Just call or text, email, or FB message me to sign up!
+So let me know, if you want to join us for LD 164's four-week session.
+Read the information about my classes, and then sign up on FB, at my promotional page.
+Just call or text, email, or FB message me to ask me about the class!
 Class fee is $155 - $165, depending on your payment method.

 Notes: As a student in my classes, there is NEVER a specific time of day or day of the week, when you have to be there, to fully participate.
 WE all have different schedules, so come to class when you can and when you feel like it.
 I'm there a lot, but that's because it's my job as the teacher.
 You can have all the flexitime you need and want!

-All my class sessions softly open on a Sunday night, then officially open on a Tuesday, at 10 AM eastern time, and they end a month later, on a Monday at midnight your time.
+All my class sessions softly open on a Sunday night, and they end a month later, on a Monday at midnight your time.
 But you can be there any time of day or night, any day of the class.
-Each four week session has a soft opening after 9 PM eastern time, on the Sunday night before the class fully begins, but you don't have to show up in the online classroom that night, if you can't or just don't want to.
+Each 30-day class session has a soft opening after 9 PM eastern time, on that Sunday night, but you don't have to show up in the online classroom that night, if you can't or just don't want to.
 But it's fun to see everyone putting up their new selfies in their new personal albums, and greeting each other, old students and new and me!

-Please read the in-depth detailed info page here on my website (which also includes the supply list about 2/3 way down the page), register by clicking "going" on my FB event page for this class, and contact me, if you want to talk with me about the class!
+Please read the in-depth detailed info page here on my website (which also includes the supply list about 2/3 way down the page), register by clicking "going" on my FB event page for this class and contact me by phone or text, if you want to talk with me about the class!
 I hope you can join us!
 I'm sure you'll love drawing in your own natural way, after the years when you didn't draw!
 Please join us!

 Turtle Art Camp